Atmofy/EU_SILAM_TEST/README.md

-# SILAM european air quality siulation
+# SILAM European air quality simulation

 A standalone setup for regional AQ simulation.
 Replicates the SILAM CAMS_REG forecast of 20230708.